FAQs

 What is Sequential Burial?

-A certain area of Greensprings has been set aside for sequential burial, meaning that each new grave is dug adjacent to the site that has been filled most recently.
-This arrangement allows for memorial trees to be planted on top of each grave, something that many of our plot owners desire.
+The western-most section of the West Meadow has been set aside for sequential burial, meaning that each new grave is dug adjacent to the site that has been filled most recently.
+This arrangement allows for memorial trees to be planted on top of each grave.
 Because these graves must be dug in sequence, the site will not be chosen until it is needed.

 What kinds of markers are permitted on a grave?